Noise Levels in University Park-San Antonio, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Western University Park-San Antonio sounds about 53% louder than Northern University Park-San Antonio to the human ear, a 6.1 dBA gap.
+To the human ear, noise in southeastern University Park-San Antonio sounds about 36% louder than in southwestern University Park-San Antonio, a 4.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 151 do you need to be?